akennedy205/A.DAY_andrew/README.md

 {Aafthab - iAmash412}

-the files for the functions have been created, however furher work is required.
+the files for the functions have been created, however further work is required.

 # models